 Current seismic codes ensure that new buildings are earthquake- and fire-resilient, and protect people inside buildings by preventing collapse and allowing for safe evacuation.
 However, current code requirements do not necessarily limit damage to a structure, or ensure its function post-earthquake.
-A number of factors support the idea that new and retrofitted buildings in the city should be built for better seismic performance than the default level provided by the current building code.
+A number of factors support the idea that new and retrofitted buildings in the City should be built for better seismic performance than the default level provided by the current Building Code.

-Among U.S cities in areas of very high seismic hazard, the City is unique because of its geography, urbanization, and reliance on public transportation.
+Among U.S. cities in areas of very high seismic hazard, the City is unique because of its geography, urbanization, and reliance on public transportation.
 Damage to new buildings and developments can have magnified impacts that affect adjacent structures and the City's lifelines.
-Consider creating tiered, "enhanced" levels of seismic performance that are performance-based, and developers to finance these enhanced levels, by offering incentives such as priority processing (similar to a LEED certification for sustainable design).
+Consider creating tiered, "enhanced" levels of seismic performance that are performance-based by offering incentives such as priority processing (similar to a LEED certification for sustainable design).

 There are additional nature-based solutions that support the built environment's contribution to enhancing natural ecosystem function.
 Consider higher floor elevations, softscape and natural buffers, and other flood proofing within the Sea Level Rise Vulnerability Zone.
-Use the latest climate resilient expectations in the building code.
+Use the latest climate resilient expectations in the Building Code.